 Portugal.
 What do we know about Portugal?
 Very little.
 We have heard about port wine and that they have really nice beaches in the south, but that is all.
 However, we did not go that far south.
 We crossed the border in Badajoz in Spain and headed towards Évora, a medieval city in the inland.
-We stayed two days at a camping a bit outside the city and spent the evenings inside the walls of the old centre eating and drinking.
+We stayed two days at a camping located outside the city and spent the evenings inside the walls of the old centre eating and drinking.
 After a last day by the pool we drove through the widespread landscape towards Seisembra at the coast.
 We arrived late and got company by two hitchhikers from France that we found along the road before we said goodnight.

-The day in the same way as always- a stop at Lidl to buy bread and a coffee.
+The day started in the same way as always- a stop at Lidl to buy bread and a coffee.
 We hoped to reach Lisbon by the night but we spent to many hours at Praia do Meco and at the Albufera Lagoon.
 Instead we spent the night in Vila Franca de Xira, a less charming village 40 minutes outside the capital.
 After a rainy night we got into Lisbon and spent a few hours walking and getting lost along the labyrinth streets and alleys.
 Compared to Èvora Lisbon was quite expensive, but seemed to have a lot to offer, music, culture, food and of course a lot to drink.

 We drove north in the late afternoon and spent the night at a guesthouse in Nazaré,After sleeping in the car for five days a big bed and a kitchen was a welcomed change and we felt asleep fast when the light went out.
 Before we left Nazaré the morning after we drove down to the lighthouse and took a walk along the windy Praia do Norte- a world famous surf beach.
 During the afternon we passed though one of the areas affected by the wildfires in 2017.
 The black trees were a stark contrast to the green grass and blue sky.